Rubayet19/trade-predictor-django/README.md

 ![Django](https://img.shields.io/badge/django-3.2+-green.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

 A Django-based application for fetching financial data, performing backtesting, and generating predictions using machine learning.
+This project is designed for advanced developers but aims to provide beginner-friendly setup instructions.
+The public site is accessible at http://18.118.206.231:8000

 ## Features